I press toward the goal for the prize of the upward call of God in Christ Jesus.~Philippians 3:14 NKJV

 “Okay then, let’s go to the little one.
-It’s called The Mouse.”
+It’s called the Mouse.”

 Have you chosen to joy and rejoice in all circumstances?
-Trust God to help you.

-Genre: Creative non-fiction
+Genre: Creative Non-fiction

 Copyright 2021: Popcorn at Pirate’s World: Diane Virginia: All Rights Reserved

-Published (similar version): Date TBA 2021: Inspire a Fire: Senior Editor Martin Wiles; Executive Editor Cindy Sproles
+Published: Jan 2021: Inspire a Fire: Senior Editor Martin Wiles; Executive Editor Cindy Sproles